Lisa dedicates her life to studying the behaviours of others. She is currently completing her MA in Counselling Psychology.

 The world is full of people telling others how to vote, which people belonging to which cultures are to be trusted and enshrined, and an overall sense of bitterness towards those who hold contrasting beliefs.
 Humans’ ability to partake in aggressive behaviours has been ubiquitous since the beginning of the development of the human race.

-Historically, countless wars have occurred globally, across borders, and within borders, with war tactics adapting to the different political and social circumstances over time.
+Historically, countless wars have occurred globally, across borders and within borders, with war tactics adapting to the different political and social circumstances over time.
 Our hunter-gatherer ancestors also engaged in forms of combat and hostility, albeit commonly due to alternate reasoning.
 All things considered, we have also been equally as capable of partaking in actions of peace and upholding empathetic values.

-Understanding the root of behaviours that can cause irreversible physical and emotional damage to both our territories and our character aids in the unravelling of why our world and so many people around it are plagued with dealing with hostility and corrupt political systems, and why some nations and people firmly endorse or evade these issues, even though we seem to be equally as capable of partaking in civil actions instead.
+Understanding the root of behaviours that can cause irreversible physical and emotional damage to both our territories and our character aids in the unravelling of why our world and so many people around it are plagued with dealing with hostility and corrupt political systems, and it explains why some nations and people firmly endorse or evade these issues, even though we seem to be equally as capable of partaking in civil actions instead.

 Aggressive tendencies can be due to one’s genetic make-up, environment or culture, and/or social relationships.
 Aggressotype genes may correlate to holding certain political views or have a higher concentration in certain states or cultures, and instinctual in-group/out-group biases catalyze across-border warfare and nationalist dogma.
 As will be elaborated on, humans have a natural tendency to prioritize and favour their own nation or culture that they most deeply associate with, despite how much one believes that they are wholly independent of nationalism as a concept.

-In contempt of engaging in enmity, the values that one holds and their associated culture may be declared to be a personal choice, aggression and warfare are due to, either directly or indirectly, both human nature and environmental factors.
+In contempt of engaging in enmity, the values that one holds and their associated culture may be declared to be a personal choice; aggression and warfare are due to, either directly or indirectly, both human nature and environmental factors.
 As will be substantiated, social and evolutionary psychology concepts support explanations for the instinctual, biological, and sociological qualities of aggression, warfare, and ideologies in support of nationalism.

 The Neurobiology of Aggression